Divorce begets marital property.

 - Non-marital property of each spouse;

-- Other factors necessary to do equity and justice between the parties.
+- Other factors are necessary to foster equity and justice between the parties.

-Importantly, the parties can reach an agreement as to the marital property’s division, which is entered into voluntarily by both parties, signed, and then presented to the Family Court for approval.
+Importantly, the parties can reach an agreement on the division of marital property.
+Which is entered into voluntarily by both parties, signed, and then presented to the Family Court for approval.